 Vance-Granville Community College is a member of the North Carolina Community College System and operates under the authority of a local Board of Trustees and the State Board of Community Colleges, as specified in Chapter 115a of the General Statutes of North Carolina and Amendments thereto.
-Vance-Granville Community College is accredited by the Southern Association of Colleges and Schools and by the North Carolina State Board of Community Colleges.
+Vance-Granville Community College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and by the North Carolina State Board of Community Colleges.